-Shintarô Katsu returns as Hanzo “The Razor” Itami in part two of the martial arts trilogy chronicling the escapades of the samurai constable who lives and plays by his set of rules.
-This time, Hanzo battles devil worshippers, sadistic cultists and crooked officials.
-In his quest to defend the weak, Hanzo uses a sharp-edged sword — and his sexual muscle — to mete out justice in director Yasuzo Masumura’s mind-blowing film.
+Shintarô Katsu returns in part two of the martial arts trilogy that chronicles the escapades of the samurai constable who lives and plays by his set of rules.
+This time, he battles devil worshippers, sadistic cultists and crooked officials.

 I am still not comfortable with the use of sexual violence within this series, but directed and written by Yasuzo Masumura, the director of Blind Beast, there is something more to this than mere titillation, something darker, more violent, more erotic-grotesque, and with a deeper, in context of an exploitation film, analysis of Hanzo’s moral code, a far more complex film than its luridness suggests.